luvolondon/fvtt-module-jitsiwebrtc/README.md

 # fvtt-module-jitsiwebrtc
 Replacement for the easyrtc p2p client to use a Jitsi relay server for A/V. It has the main advantage of being able to run all communication via a relay server.
 A player only needs to send his A/V stream to a single receiver, where it is distributed to all other players.
 If you have more then 3-4 players, this is a bandwidth improvement.
 This feature is called SFU (Selective Forwarding Unit).
 Read more about Jitsi on https://jitsi.org/.

-This is an first version to test the integration into FVTT.
-It is working, several features like user blocking, etc. are not implemented yet.
+This is a first version to test the integration into FVTT.
+It is working, several features like user blocking, streams going offline etc. are not implemented yet.

 # Installation
 You can install this module by using the following manifest URL : https://raw.githubusercontent.com/luvolondon/fvtt-module-jitsiwebrtc/master/module.json